pingvortex/modu/web/src/lib/docs/quickstart.md

 ```

 More methods coming soon \
-You can also download them from the latest [action runs](https://github.com/Cyteon/modu/actions/workflows/rust.yml)
+You can also download binaries from the latest [action runs](https://github.com/Cyteon/modu/actions/workflows/rust.yml)

 ## Running